tech-law-deadlines/tech-law-deadlines.github.io/README.md

 ## Adding or Updating a Conference

+> :warning: **HELP ME**: If you find the following steps and directions hard to parse, send me an email with a conference you are interested in adding! nathan.reitinger@gmail.com

 You will need to: (1) fork the repo; (2) find the `_data/conferences.yml` file; and (3) add to that file a new entry that is formatted like this:

 ```